Korean (EALK)

 EALK 11112 First Year Korean II Drill (2 Credit Hours)

-This course is the corequisite lab for EALK 10111 First Year Korean I. This is an intensive introduction to the fundamentals of modern Korea.
+This is an intensive introduction to the fundamentals of modern Korea.
 The class meets five days per week.
 This course is designed for students who have not studied Korean language before.
 The goal of this class is to gain an acquisition of the four basic language skills in Korean: reading, writing, speaking and listening.
 Students will learn to read and write and to develop conversational skills.

 Corequisites: EALK 10112